LKOD KOD-1: Design and operational history

 In the 1930s, the Estonian designers Voldemar Post, Otto Org and Roman Neudorf (later changed his name to Rein Tooma) had constructed PON-1 trainer in Estonia.
 They gave the production license also to Latvia.
 Production started in 1935 in the Liepāja military workshops under name KOD-1.
 The airplane was designed as a one or two-seater biplane.
 The first flight of KOD-1 was in January 1936 when it was flown from Liepāja to Spilve airport, Riga.
 In March the first four airplanes were deployed to the Aizsargi aviation unit.
 The airplanes were actively used for training purposes as well as for demonstration flights in the Baltics and Finland.

 In total at least nine planes were built.
 After the Occupation of Latvia by the Soviet Union in 1940 the KOD-1 was not used and several examples were destroyed.
 In 1941 there was only one airworthy KOD-1 at the Gulbene airport.
 After the start of Operation Barbarossa, the airport was evacuated to the Soviet Union in early July.
 The last KOD-1 crashed during takeoff from Gulbene.

-Specifications
+Specifications (KOD-1A)

-The first models of the KOD-1 had Armstrong Siddeley Genet Major I five-cylinder radial engines, but due to constant overheating and compression problems they were replaced with de Havilland Gipsy Major engines from 1937.
+The first models of the KOD-1 had Armstrong Siddeley Genet Major I five-cylinder radial engines, but due to constant overheating and compression problems they were replaced with de Havilland Gipsy Major engines from 1937, under the designation KOD-1A.